webberLV/lol-valorant-riot-name-changer/README.md

 ---

-Use responsibly at your own accord.
-Don’t spam the LCU with thousands of requests.
+I have  no affiliation with Riot Games.
+Use responsibly at your own accord
-I have  No affiliation with Riot Games.
+  --> I.e of irresponsible behavior: spamming requests to change name 100 times a min

 ---